mocoker/CS-315-DATABASE-MGT-PROJECT/README.md

 # THE FRAME WORK

-The applicatwion is built with Java
+The application was built with Java

-The IDE used is Eclipse
+The IDE used was Eclipse

-The database is MySQL
+The database was MySQL

 # TO CONTRIBUTE